 Back in 2012, I posted what would end up being one of the most popular posts on this blog.
 It was titled I No Longer Give a Squat About The Squat.
-It has been almost seven years and I still stand by every word in that article.
+It has been almost seven years and I still stand by every word of that article.
 Yet, I want to revisit the topic briefly from a different angle.

 What if I cared about the squat?
 How would I have approached it differently?
 Could I have had a better relationship with the exercise, instead of memories of pain and injuries?
 Perhaps.
 Here are some ideas that came to me recently.

 #1 Get a Coach Early On

 The barbell back squat is a technical lift.
 Having an expert watch your form in real time and provide feedback on correcting that form is an excellent idea.
 I don’t know how great my form was when I was squatting in my home gym.
 I think it was fine.
 But I’m certain it wasn’t perfect.

 If I would have had a coach watching for signs of fatigue and guiding me that could only have helped me develop solid habits while the weight wasn’t too heavy.
 Building strength on bad habits may not be an issue early on, but as the weight gets heavier, those minor mistakes could have consequences.

 If you don’t have access to a coach, record video from at least 2 angles (facing and to the side) and then share the videos online in fitness forums.
 The feedback won’t be real time, but at least you’ll have some tips and a record of your progress.

 #2 Do Single Leg Work

 I believe the root of many of my injuries has been a strength imbalance between my left and right side.
 If you never do single-leg work, you might not notice one leg outperforming the other until it is too late.